Skip to Content

 There’s also no mixing required – the formula can be applied as-is.
 Dimensional Magic is used for small projects.
 You wouldn’t use it to cover a table.

 Resin is a “reactive polymer compound” and typically a two part process.
-For example, the most common resin (that I have used before) is Envirotex Lite.
+For example, Mod Podge Resin.
 It’s MUCH thicker than Dimensional Magic, and creates a much thicker finish (the box says one coat is equivalent to 50 coats of varnish).

 I’m not an expert in reactive polymer compounds, but I can tell you this stuff is toxic.
-Not that you shouldn’t use it, but you have to wear gloves when you do.
-You mix two parts together, apply immediately, and then it hardens into a VERY thick coat.
+Not that you shouldn’t use it, because you should – but you have to wear gloves and protective equipment when you do.
+You mix two parts together, apply immediately, and it hardens into a VERY thick coat.

 Resin is waterproof, heatproof, and hard to mark.
 It’s perfectly appropriate for larger projects such as countertops, tables, large trays, etc. For more reading, I wrote an entire guide all about the differences (and when you use each) here.